cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 4 - Rails to 7.1.4/Upgrade Announcement.md

 # 🎊 Official Announcement: `backend` Upgraded to Rails 7.1.4 🎊

+TODO:  Add some stuff about Rails 7 itself.
+And mention what you're excited about in 7.2 and 8.0!

 Ladies and gents, it's my pleasure to officially inform you `backend` was successfully upgraded to Rails 7.1.4.

 These are outstanding things this upgrade brought to our beloved `backend` 💗 repo.